nerdybond/myHelpline/Privacy/index.md

-# HelpMeOut - Making reaching out a whole lot easier
+# HelpMeOut - Privacy Policy

-## Privacy Policy

 Michael Bond built the HelpMeOut app as a Free app.
 This SERVICE is provided by Michael Bond at no cost and is intended for use as is.